silviabasile/ADM-Homework-4/README.md

 This repository is about the fourth homework of *Algorithmic Methods of Data Mining*.
 In this file is possible to find an explanation to the function used in the first two exercises of the homework.

+#### 1.
+In this section we loaded the data from the given file and in order to create a graph in which each node represents an author and two nodes are linked if the two authors share, at least, one publication.
+Moreover, the nodes have as attributes the author name and his publications and the edges are weighted through the Jaccard similarity.
+Before creating the graph it is necessary to work on the dataset we have and extract the information we need.
+For this reason we created a new dictionary called `authors` in which we keep only the authors' name and id and the set of thier publications.

+The function used are descrived below.

 - `convert_names(data)` : This function converts all the author names with special characters in readble names using the function "html.unescape".